 After the trail register, you will continue to climb through a section of trail littered with boulders shaded with hemlock.
-This is a very attractive section of trail.
-In the summer you may smell the campfires at the campground on your return here.
+This is a lovely section of the trail.
+In the summer, you may smell the campfires at the campground on your return here.

-At about 0.5-miles the trail will level and swing left (southeast).
+At about 0.5-miles, the trail will level and swing left (southeast).
 The grade will ease for a bit then level and at times ungulates as it works its way to the junction with the Terrace Mountain Trail.
-The trail will move back and forth at times very near the steep headwall of the ravine between Terrace Mountain and Wittenberg Mountain’s ridge.
-You may get some views north when the leave are out and will certainly have them when the trees are bare.
+The trail will move back and forth near the ravine’s steep headwall between Terrace Mountain and Wittenberg Mountain’s ridge.
+You may get some views north when the leave is out and will undoubtedly have them when the trees are bare.

-Although Terrace is labeled as a mountain it is really part of a spur ridge of the massive Wittenberg Mountain.
+Although Terrace is labeled as a mountain, it is really part of the massive Wittenberg Mountain spur ridge.
 I estimate the area of Wittenberg with all its ridges to be more than 8.5 square miles.

 The trail will eventually drop and then regain elevation before arriving at the junction with the Terrace Mountain trail at about 2.6-miles.

-The real prize is the summit ledge on Wittenberg which has arguably the best ground view in these mountains.
+The real prize is the summit ledge on Wittenberg, arguably the best ground view in these mountains.

 Iconic Wittenberg view